xebialabs/love-demo/workshop/README.md

 This workshop will teach you:

-* How to start up the XL DevOps Platform with the devops-as-code features installed.
+* How to start up the XL DevOps Platform with the devops-as-code features installed
-* How to install the XL CLI.
+* How to install the XL CLI
-* How to import and deploy a Docker application with XL Deploy.
+* How to import and deploy a Docker application with XL Deploy
-* How to import and run a pipeline with XL Release.
+* How to import and run a pipeline with XL Release
+* How to export XL YAML files to learn about the syntax

+**N.B.**: This workshop builds on the first workshop.
+Exercises 6 and 7 are realy new, but the content of the other exercises was changed slightly.
+If you've done the first workshop, just quickly go through the first exercises to get your repository up to speed.
+But you might want to skip actually running the deployments or releases to be faster

 ## Prerequisites